 If, after 2 months, your symptoms are not sufficiently improved, you may wish to add in, or switch to, a chondroitin sulphate supplement to see if that suits you better.

-A Cochrane Review of 20 randomised controlled trials, involving almost 5000 patients, concluded that ‘Glucosamine was as safe as placebo in terms of the number of subjects reporting adverse reactions.’
+Glucosamine is generally well-tolerated, and a Cochrane Review of 20 randomised controlled trials, involving almost 2,570 people, concluded that glucosamine is as safe as placebo in terms of the number of side effects.

 Do you take glucosamine?